C standard library: Python

+Python 3’s specification relies considerably less on C specifics than Python 2, however.

+Rust

+Rust offers crate libc, which allows various C standard (and other) library functions and type definitions to be used.

+Zig

+Zig ships with libc for available targets.

 Comparison to standard libraries of other languages

 The C standard library is small compared to the standard libraries of some other languages.
-The C library provides a basic set of mathematical functions, string manipulation, type conversions, and file and console-based I/O. It does not include a standard set of "container types" like the C++ Standard Template Library, let alone the complete graphical user interface (GUI) toolkits, networking tools, and profusion of other functionality that Java and the .NET Framework provide as standard.
+The C library provides a basic set of mathematical functions, string manipulation, type conversions, and file and console-based I/O. It does not include a standard set of "container types/collection types" like the C++ Standard Template Library, let alone the complete graphical user interface (GUI) toolkits, networking tools, and profusion of other functionality that Java and the .NET Framework provide as standard.
 The main advantage of the small standard library is that providing a working ISO C environment is much easier than it is with other languages, and consequently porting C to a new platform is comparatively easy.